Tokyo adopts tougher virus rules, starts vaccinating elders - WTMJ

 Health officials also will patrol bars and restaurants to ensure safety measures are observed, and testing will be increased at elderly care facilities.

-In Hachioji city in western Japan, a first group of elderly residents had their first shots Monday.
-But officials are expecting a slow start due to limited shipment at the beginning.
+Inoculations started in mid-February for medical workers, and the campaign will focus on older people through the summer.
+The rest of the population is likely to have to wait until about July or later, making it almost impossible for Japan to reach so-called herd immunity before the Tokyo Olympics begin on July 23.

-Japan’s domestic vaccine development has lagged behind other nations, leaving it reliant on imports.
-So far, the Pfizer vaccine is the only one Japan has approved, with approval pending for shots by AstraZeneca and Moderna.
+Approval is pending for shots by AstraZeneca and Moderna.
 Japan has confirmed orders in for 344 million doses of vaccines to be provided this year — enough for its entire population.

-Japanese minister in charge of vaccine, Taro Kono, has said supplies are expected to pick up in May and that Japan will have enough Pfizer vaccine to cover the 36 million elderly population by the end of June.
-Kono told a Sunday talk show on NHK television that he has to negotiate with the European Union to ensure steady supplies for the ordinary public.
+Japan’s minister in charge of vaccines, Taro Kono, has said supplies are expected to pick up in May and that Japan will have enough of the Pfizer vaccine to cover the nation’s 36 million elderly people by the end of June.

-Local municipal leaders expressed worries over an unclear vaccination schedule and staffing of medial workers amid the resurgence of the infections.
-“We will face a shortage of medical workers who can help in vaccination program if the ongoing upsurge worsens.”
+Tougher virus measures were put in place a week ago for parts of western prefectures of Osaka and Hyogo, and Miyagi in the north.
+Fifteen cities in the six prefectures, including downtown Tokyo, are now under elevated virus measures.

-Just over 1 million people in Japan have received the first of two vaccine doses, and the surge in cases may cause further cancellations of Olympic-related events.
+Tokyo’s return to the alert status Monday underscores the difficulty of balancing anti-virus measures and the economy.
+Suga’s government has been criticized for being too slow to enact anti-virus measures out of a reluctance to further damage the pandemic-hit economy.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.